singha53-zz/udacity_capstone/docs/eks_create.md

 ```bash
 $ chmod 400 eks.pem
 ```
--	Retrieve public key using and save it:
+-	Retrieve public key using and save it (add the files to .gitignore):
 ```bash
 $ ssh-keygen -y -f eks.pem > eks.pub
 ```